-Strategy II.3.1: Provide bar review services for both the common law and civil law bar examinations.
+Strategy II.3.1: Provide bar review services for both the common law and civil law bar common-law jurisdictions.

-Strategy II.3.2: Offer courses in the curriculum to prepare students for the Louisiana Bar Examination, the Uniform Bar Examination, and for bar examinations in other common-law jurisdictions.
+Strategy II.3.2: Offer courses in the curriculum to prepare students for the Louisiana Bar of their graduation date.

+Examination, the Uniform Bar Examination, and for bar examinations in other within two years of their graduation date.